 BMW Mini Electric is a two-door compact electric car.
-Though it might not provide a long electric range, it’s quite impressive for a cheap electric vehicle to have such performance.
+Though it might not provide a long driving range, it’s quite impressive when it comes to its performance.

 According to BMW, after the government incentives, including a federal tax of $7,500 and potential savings, it will be one of the cheapest electric cars in the US.

 - long waiting period